Barbara of Cilli: Biography

-Barbara was born in Celje, in the Duchy of Styria (today Slovenia), as the daughter and youngest child of Herman II, Count of Celje, and Countess Anna of Schaunberg.
+Barbara was born in Celje, in the Duchy of Styria (today Slovenia), as the daughter and youngest child of Herman II, Count of Celje, and his wife, Countess Anna of Schaunberg.

-Barbara was engaged in 1405 to Sigismund of Bohemia, King of Hungary, a younger son of Charles IV, Holy Roman Emperor.
+Barbara was engaged in 1405 to Sigismund of Bohemia, King of Hungary, the youngest son of Charles IV, Holy Roman Emperor.
 The marriage likely took place in December 1405.

 Queen and empress

 Sigismund succeeded to the rule in Germany (1410), Bohemia (1419) and was crowned Holy Roman Emperor himself in 1433, giving her the equivalent titles.

 She spent most of her time on her Hungarian fiefdoms, while her spouse devoted his time elsewhere.
 She served as the regent of Hungary during his absences in 1412, 1414, 1416 and 1418.
 In 1429, she participated at the congress of Łuck.
 She was crowned Queen of Hungary in 1408, Queen of Germany in 1414 (being the last consort to be crowned in Aachen), Holy Roman Empress in 1433 and Queen of Bohemia in 1437, shortly before her husband's death.
-In 1409, Barbara gave birth to a daughter, Elisabeth, Sigismund's only surviving issue and heiress, who married King Albert II of Germany.
+In 1409, Barbara gave birth to a daughter, Elizabeth, Sigismund's only surviving issue and heiress, who married King Albert II of Germany.

 Barbara was richer than any precedent queen.
 In 1409, the former estates of the Ban of Slavonia was bestowed upon Barbara.
 She had a difficult phase though, when in 1419, rumours reached Sigismund that she had an affair with a German knight during his stay at Konstanz.
 The king took away the queen's possessions, dissolved her entourage and exiled her to Oradea.
-During the Christmas of 1419, Bishop George of Passau and Hofmeister Louis of Oettingen tried to arrange a reconcilliation.
+During the Christmas of 1419, Bishop George of Passau and Hofmeister Louis of Oettingen tried to arrange a reconciliation.
 Barbara fell on her knees begging for the king's forgiveness but Sigismund refused to listen, until the 10-year-old Elizabeth intervened on behalf of her mother.
 She was allowed to hold her own court again in 1423 only.
 In 1424, her husband lavishly compensated her for her lost estates.
 Barbara was given, among others, the counties of Zvolen and Trenčín, as well as the revenues of Kremnica.
 The northern estates mortgaged to her included: Diósgyőr in 1427, Liptov in 1430, part of the Stibor inheritance in 1434.
 Her household became slightly more modest than her previous one.
 A notable feature was that the highest offices were now occupied by simple knights, instead of illustrious barons, like what had happened in the time of the Angevin rulers and Mary.